Senate GOP rejects Trump’s assertion about transfer of power — with no direct criticism of the president

 Trump’s statements again put vulnerable Republicans facing tough reelection fights in November on the defensive, trying to explain the outlandish statements of a president they cannot control and struggle to interpret for voters in their Democratic-leaning states.

-Sen. Cory Gardner (R-Colo.), first elected to the House in 2010 when Republicans claimed the majority and Pelosi stepped down as speaker, said since his first day in Congress he has appreciated the transfer of power.
+Sen. Cory Gardner (R-Colo.), first elected to the House in 2010 when Republicans claimed the majority and Nancy Pelosi (D-Calif.) stepped down as speaker, said since his first day in Congress he has appreciated the transfer of power.

 “It’s something that I’ve talked about in speeches from my very first days when Nancy Pelosi peacefully handed the gavel over to John Boehner, it’s a hallmark of our democracy,” he told reporters.